raheelaahmed/crochet-guide/README.md

 ## Footer:
  you can find all Social media links here.
+Linked pages opens in a new window.

  ![Footer](assets/images/footer.png)